 Most women know that bra sizes vary greatly from one manufacturer to the next.
 In other words, not all B-cup bras are created equally.
 So, describing your goals in terms of bra cup size doesn’t really communicate much more than that you want bigger breasts.
 Implants are measured in cubic centimeters (cc) and they can range from 100 cc to 1,000 cc.
 Looking at different implants can give you a better idea of the size you’ll want.

 The best advice is to trust your instincts when it comes to choosing the size of your breast implants.
-Patients often change their minds at the last minute because they think the implants they’ve chosen are too big, but most women who undergo revision surgery to change the size of their implants wish they had gone bigger to begin with.
+Patients often change their minds at the last minute because they think the implants they’ve chosen are too big, and they’re wondering if more subtle breast enhancement is better.
+On the other hand, most women who undergo revision surgery to change the size of their implants wish they had gone bigger to begin with.